-When administering a trust, some trustees automatically assume that they must sell of any business interest that is held in the trust.
+When administering a trust, some trustees automatically assume that they must sell the business interest that is held in the trust.
 This is not always the case, however.
 Under some circumstances, the trustee may instead opt to hold the business interest in trust for a period of time.

-Determine Whether You Have to Sell a Business Interest Held in Trust
+Determine Whether You Have to Sell the Business Interest Held in Trust

-Before immediately selling the business interest held by the trust that you are administering, consider whether you are truly required to sell and whether doing so is in the best interest of the trust or the beneficiaries.
-To do so, evaluate the following:
+Before deciding to immediately sell the business interest held by the trust that you are administering, consider whether you are truly required to sell and whether doing so is in the best interest of the trust or the beneficiaries.

 - Consult with an experienced attorney who is familiar with both the trust administration process and reviewing business documents.

 - Review the terms of the trust.
 Are you required to sell under its provisions?
 Or are you given the option to sell at your discretion?
 If the instruction to sell is discretionary, you may not have to sell if you do not feel it is in the best interest of the trust or its beneficiaries.

 - Review the accompanying business documents.
 Is there a buy-sell agreement?
 If not, there may be buy-sell language within the shareholder agreement, operating agreement, or partnership agreement.
 The language in these documents could dictate ownership of the shares upon the death of one of the business owners.